 Residents at each level spend time in the various subspecialty clinics and thus receive a well-rounded education.
 During the first three years, residents attend a continuity clinic where they develop a cohort of patients whom they manage throughout the program.
 This continuity of care is pivotal in assisting the resident to master the principles of primary care OB/GYN.

 The first year of residency provides nine months of obstetrics, two months of gynecology and one month of critical care/ambulatory surgery.
-Throughout the year, the first year resident attends a half-day weekly OB/GYN continuity clinic focusing on general primary OB/GYN and preventive health.
 Throughout the year, the first year resident attends two half-day weekly OB/GYN continuity clinic focusing on general primary OB/GYN and preventive health.

 The second year includes a concentrated three-month experience in obstetrics, with primary responsibility for the management of antepartum and high-risk patients.
 Seven months are spent in gynecology, including inpatient surgical gynecology, reproductive endocrinology and infertility, and ambulatory care (emergency room and gyn-continuity clinic).
 Night call responsibility in this year is primarily in gynecology.

 The third year consists of advanced training in gynecology, gynecologic surgery and obstetrics.
-The third-year residents oversee the Labor and Delivery Unit and gain senior management responsibility in the treatment of intrapartum complications during four months of day float and four months of night float (each rotation in two month blocks).
-The third-year night call resident has responsibility for overseeing the ER, operating room and the labor and delivery room.
+The third-year residents oversee the Labor and Delivery Unit and gain senior management responsibility in the treatment of intrapartum complications while on the Obstetrics rotation.
+The third-year residents on Gynecology gain experience with advanced laparoscopy and robotic-assisted surgery, in addition to managing floor consults from our hospital departments.
+The third-year night call resident has responsibility primarily for overseeing the labor and delivery and the antepartum service.
 A one-month elective rotation, usually done at an outside institution of the resident’s choice, allows each resident to pursue an area of particular interest.

-During the fourth year, the resident serves as the chief of each major departmental service in four-month blocks.
+During the fourth year, the resident serves as the chief of each major departmental service in a three months blocks; three months in obstetrics, three months in gynecology (including urogynecology), three months in gynecologic oncology and three months covering nights.
 The fourth-year resident also acts as a chief of all the subspecialty clinics including high-risk, gynecologic oncology, and urogynecology.
 In addition, each chief resident is designated to be responsible for administrative matters, on-call schedules, and overall supervision of the house staff in four-month blocks.

 Each subspecialty—gynecologic oncology, reproductive endocrinology, and maternal-fetal medicine—is headed by a board-certified subspecialist.
 In addition, urogynecology is taught by a board-certified urologist.
 The department encourages residents to continue in fellowship education if they so desire and will aid in obtaining fellowship positions.
 Physician assistants have been appointed to assist with routine patient care and procedures to allow the residents greater time for study and research.